inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

     first piloted in Padang, where contributors from around the world helped digitise over 95,000 buildings.
 However, the buildings are only footprints - an on the ground mapping effort is needed to record attributes about each building.
-    The tool is now being used across world to coordinate OSM mapping efforts.
+    The tool is now being used across the world to coordinate OSM mapping efforts.
     It is available at `tasks.hotosm.org <http://tasks.hotosm.org/>`_

 Hazard Layers used in Practical